Science Communication Working Group

 Interested in joining this Working Group?

-If you have suggestions or are interested in joining our efforts and contributing constructively to our Working Group, please contact the Working Group Chair or the Working Group Coordinator via email.
+If you have suggestions or are interested in joining our efforts and contributing constructively to our Working Group, please contact the Working Group Chair via email.
 Your request will be reviewed to ensure that your expertise is matched to this WG area of interest.

 Only registered members of GHI are eligible to join its Working Groups.
 If you are not already a GHI member, click here to join our global community of scientists and experts.
 There is no fee to join GHI.